-Adjusted EBITDA is defined as net income or loss attributable to us before interest income, interest expense, income tax expense or benefit, depreciation and amortization, as well as significant non-cash and/or non-recurring expenses as our management believes these items are not useful in evaluating our core operating performance.
-These items include, but are not limited to, realized loss on conversion of Bridge Notes, stock-based compensation expense, unrealized (gain) loss on certain warrants/shares classified as derivative liabilities, satellite impairment loss, proceeds from an earnout payment, gain on debt extinguishment, (gain) loss from discontinued operations, net of income taxes, severance, income on equity method investment, transaction-related legal settlements, and transaction costs associated with equity instruments accounted for as derivative liabilities.
+Adjusted EBITDA is defined as net income or loss attributable to us before interest expense, income tax expense or benefit, depreciation and amortization, as well as significant non-cash and/or non-recurring expenses as our management believes these items are not useful in evaluating our core operating performance.
+These items include, but are not limited to, realized loss on conversion of Bridge Notes, stock-based compensation expense, unrealized (gain)/loss on certain warrants/shares classified as derivatives, satellite impairment loss, (gain) loss on debt extinguishment, (gain)/loss from discontinued operations, net of tax, loss/(gain) on equity method investment, transaction-related legal settlements, transaction costs associated with derivative liabilities, Spaceflight Inc. employee retention bonuses and Spaceflight Inc. related shared services.
+Spaceflight Inc. was a division of ours divested in June 2020 and certain transition-related expenses and income was incurred during 2021 in conjunction with the transition of this divestiture.
 We have presented Adjusted EBITDA because it is a key measure used by our management and board of directors to understand and evaluate our operating performance, generate future operating plans and make strategic decisions regarding the allocation of capital.
-In particular, we believe that Adjusted EBITDA provides useful information in understanding and evaluating our operating results.
+In particular, we believe that the exclusion of certain items in calculating Adjusted EBITDA can produce a useful measure for period-to-period comparisons of our business.
+Accordingly, we believe that Adjusted EBITDA provides useful information in understanding and evaluating our operating results.
 In addition, we believe that Adjusted EBITDA provides additional information for investors to use in evaluating our ongoing operating results and trends.
 This non-GAAP measure provides investors with incremental information for the evaluation of our performance after isolation of certain items deemed unrelated to our core business operations.

 Adjusted EBITDA is presented as a supplemental measure to our GAAP measures of performance.
 When evaluating Adjusted EBITDA, you should be aware that we may incur future expenses similar to those excluded when calculating this measure.
 In addition, our presentation of this measure should not be construed as an inference that our future results will be unaffected by unusual or non-recurring items.
 Furthermore, our computation of Adjusted EBITDA may not be directly comparable to similarly titled measures computed by other companies, as the nature of the adjustments that other companies may include or exclude when calculating Adjusted EBITDA may differ from the adjustments reflected in our measure.
 Because of these limitations, Adjusted EBITDA should not be considered in isolation, nor should this measure be viewed as a substitute for the most directly comparable GAAP measure, which is net loss.
-We compensate for the limitations of non-GAAP measures by relying primarily on our
+We compensate for the limitations of non-GAAP measures by relying primarily on our GAAP results.

-GAAP results.
 You should review the reconciliation of our net loss to Adjusted EBITDA below and not rely on any single financial measure to evaluate our performance.

-The table below reconciles our Net loss to Adjusted EBITDA for the years ended December 31, 2022 and 2021:
+The table below reconciles our net loss to Adjusted EBITDA for the years ended December 31, 2021 and 2020: